-Knowing the differences between rotating vs static proxies is one thing, knowing when to use them is another.
-That said, it's advisable to stay off and avoid using free proxies for web scraping as these publicly available proxies increase the chances of you getting blocked.
+Knowing the differences between rotating vs. static proxies is one thing; knowing when to use them is another.
+That said, it's advisable to stay off and avoid using free proxies for web scraping, as they increase the chances of you getting blocked.

 Data scraping use cases often need proxy rotation to bypass server-side bots, which places limits on IP addresses.
 Here are some of the use cases for both static and rotating proxies: